FritzAndFriends/TagzApp/README.md

 # TagzApp
-An application that discovers content on social media for hashtags.
-Hosted at https://myta.gg
+A new website that searches social media for hashtags.
+Soon to be hosted at https://myta.gg

+## Current Status

+We are working towards a website minimum-viable-product that searches Mastaodon and shows matching messages on screen.
+At this time we're setting U for one service and one in memory queue to use as a pub sub mechanism with signalr to push new messages on screen.